opasquetdotfr/Duerer/README.md

 Audio synthesis and virtual acoustics for [Rhino](https://www.rhino3d.com) [Grasshooper](https://www.rhino3d.com/6/new/grasshopper/) based on image source model room simulation.\
 For future more information see [here](https://www.opasquet.fr/spatial-computing-composition/).\
-This release consists on python code runing underneath and collection of [Grasshooper](https://www.rhino3d.com/6/new/grasshopper/).
+This release consists on python code runing underneath a collection of [Grasshooper](https://www.rhino3d.com/6/new/grasshopper/) components.

 This is an early experimental version.

-*Duerer* is part of a research done at the Institute for [Institute for Computer Music and Sound Technology](https://www.zhdk.ch/en/research/icst) of the [Zurich University of the Arts Zurich University of the Arts](https://www.zhdk.ch).
+*Duerer* is part of a research done at the [Institute for Computer Music and Sound Technology](https://www.zhdk.ch/en/research/icst) of the [Zurich University of the Arts](https://www.zhdk.ch).

 The first use would consist on:
 - generating, or importing, a tree of meshes.